Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Not too shy of thirty years since their last official album release, a gloriously triumphant return for this legendary band came kicking ass in 2017.
+Not too shy of thirty years since the last official Toxik album release, a gloriously triumphant return for this legendary band came kicking ass in 2017.
 Furiously thrashing savagery rages from this outing.
-It marks the return of Toxik’s classic era singer, Charlie Sabin and long-running lifeblood guitarist, Josh Christian.
+It marks the return of Toxik’s classic era singer, Charlie Sabin, and long-running lifeblood guitarist, Josh Christian.
 Joining them are bassist Shane Boulos and drummer James D’Maria, who collectively break classes and molds with this heavy metal assault.

-The first time studio output from Norway’s Hellflower yielded this amazing foray blending Alt.
+The first-time studio output from Norway’s Hellflower yielded this amazing foray blending Alt.
 Rock, Grunge, Post-Metal, and more into this stunning starter.
-Things are emotional and encompass a wide spectrum on a short player that covers a lot musical ground.
+Things are emotional and encompass a wide spectrum on a short player that covers a lot of musical ground.

 Musician Jason Bieler (Saigon Kick guitarist) returned with yet another ethereal ode to atmospheric psychedelic rock via his Owl Stretching venture.
 Three incredible originals, with two equally moving classic rock reinterpretations (i.e.: covers) made for five tracks of profoundly poignant, mood-altering music.

 Nashville, TN may be the country music capital of the world, but it’s also home to a collective creating something far beyond the scope of any commercial music.
-Howling Giant is their name and melding incredibly striking, psyche-infused progressive rock with desert/stoner rock is their game.
-This was more then evident in this second installment of an EP trilogy.
+Howling Giant is their name and melding incredibly striking, psych-infused progressive rock with desert/stoner rock is their game.
+This was more than evident in this second installment of an EP trilogy.